 If you know or anticipate your child is getting a shot, or your child is already in pain for some reason, ask about what can be done to decrease the discomfort.
 There are many options to proactively treat needle pain.

-If you need extra support for an upcoming hospital visit, North Memorial Health Hospital and Maple Grove Hospital child life specialists are here to help.
+If you need extra support for an upcoming hospital visit, Robbinsdale Hospital and Maple Grove Hospital child life specialists are here to help.
 Our child life specialists are members of the healthcare team that help children, adolescents and their families cope with challenging experiences related to illness, injury, hospitalization and loss.

 Reasons to request a child life specialist: